MLTheoryGT/AdversarialBoostingNeuralNets/notes-todo.md

 - n_1 weak learners on k_1 iterations, n_2 weak learners on k_2 iterations (can use a large number of weak learners for each experiment and use a prefix)

+# Dec 13 2020

+- add fake weak learner tests
+- changed dataset size to 50000 -- should probably add this as a parameter in the future